Skiing and Snowboarding with Los Angeles Kids: Ski Day Trips!

 Learn to Ski or Snowboard packages are also available for skiers and snowboarders ages 13+.
-Packages include rental equipment, a 1.5 hour group lesson and a lower mountain lift ticket.
-Skiers and riders ages 13+ who are ready for a greater challenge can opt for either the Lift N Lesson Package or the Learn to Freestyle Package.
+Packages include rental equipment, a 1.5-hour beginner group lesson, and a lower mountain lift ticket.
+Skiers and riders ages 13+ who are ready for a greater challenge can opt for the Lift 'n' Lesson Package.

-Last but not least, check out Virtual Snow in Santa Monica where you can forget the snow pants and goggles.
+Last but not least, check out Virtual Snow in Santa Monica, where you can forget the snow pants and goggles.
 Learn to ski or snowboard (or improve your existing skills) on state-of-the-art indoor simulators (also located at Mountain High).
 All ages and levels are welcome.
-(Note to self: they also host birthday parties and summer camp.)
-310.264.4800.
+(Note to self: they also host parties.)
+Open every day by appointment only (310.264.4800).